 Students are responsible for ensuring that their passports are valid for their entire stay.
 For further information on renewing or obtaining a U.S. passport, please consult the U.S. State Department passport website.

 Students will need a visa to study in India.
 Please visit the Cox and Kings Global Services website for more information.

 Students interested in applying to this program must complete two separate processes:

-Complete the Princeton approval process.
+- Complete the Princeton approval process.
 You may download the course approval form and instructions from your GPS application.
 Click “apply now” on this brochure to access these items.
-Check GPS for Princeton’s approval deadline.
+Check GPS for Princeton’s approval deadlines.